 If you or a loved one suffer from drug or alcohol addiction, then you will likely relate to the pain and misery this illness causes.
 Over time the greater this pain and misery become.
-Swift and professional help is recommended no matter what the nature of the addiction concerned may be.
+Swift and professional help at a drug rehab or alcohol rehab and detox in London is recommended no matter what the nature of the addiction concerned may be.
 Time is very much of the essence when it comes to tackling the issue of drug and alcohol addiction.

-Fortunately, the London maintains a World-class drug and alcohol rehab record, thanks to a handful of outstanding rehab centres and clinics.
+Fortunately, London maintains a world-class drug and alcohol rehab record, thanks to a handful of our outstanding rehab centres and clinics.

 Once you or your loved one is committed to the idea of rehab, it is essential you select a rehab centre best suited to your needs.
 In London, there exist many rehab centres and so choosing the correct facility can be problematic due to an abundance of choice.